-If you’re considering taking out an extended warranty for your Mercedes, Warranty Direct has flexible and customisable coverage options for you.
-An extended warranty can protect you (and your pockets!) from bearing the burden of expensive repairs.
-We’re no-nonsense and think that coverage should be comprehensive, inclusive and straightforward.
+If you are considering taking out an extended warranty for your Mercedes, Warranty Direct has flexible and customisable warranty coverage options, and monthly payments.
+An extended warranty can protect you from bearing the burden of expensive repairs.

 Standard manufacturer warranties can sometimes be restrictive.
 At Warranty Direct, our goal is to give drivers just like you a policy that offers freedom and flexibility.

 We offer several coverage options, are clear about any exclusions and even allow you to choose where you car is serviced.

 Our core coverage comes as standard with any policy and covers the following components:

 In addition to the mandatory, core coverage, we offer you the choice to add: